Students of Concern (Concerns And REview Committee)

 - Susan Leighton, Assistant Dean, Academic Programs, College of Professional Studies

-- Fr.
-Bernie Scianna, OSA, PhD, Senior Associate Dean of Students for Student Support
+- Rev. Bernie Scianna, OSA, PhD, Senior Associate Dean of Students for Student Support

 - Nicole Subik, Director, Learning Support Services

 - David Tedjeske, Director of Public Safety and Chief of Police

 CARE discusses exceptional cases involving undergraduate and graduate students presenting concerns that are best addressed by the combined attention of these University offices.
 Exceptional cases are defined as:

 - Students who may be threats to themselves.

 - Students who may be threats to the campus community.

 - Students who have experienced traumatic personal events.

 - Students whose behavior and/or emotional state raise significant concerns.